SFXD/PSCSV/README.md

 	 - reformat Dates from whatever format to the salesforce format
 	 - reformat Date Times from whatever format to the salesforce format
 	 - replace whatever you want in a column with "" - great if someone is sending you files with `null`.

+For reference, date formats are specified using [this standard](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings?view=netframework-4.8)

 # Function